thephoeron/LLTHW/book/1-01-04-configuration.md

 <div class="alert alert-info">
   <p>
     <strong>Note:</strong> the SBCL REPL is minimal by design, since it is primarily used from within Emacs+SLIME which provides its own custom prompt, history, completion, multi-line editing capabilities, and more.
 In order to use it effectively straight from the command-line, you will need to install a separate tool on OS X and Linux called `rlwrap`, a readline wrapper.
 It provides evaluation history, multi-line editing, and can be configured for completions and filters.
-You can read more about `rlwrap` here: [utopia.knoware.nl/~hlub/uck/rlwrap/](http://utopia.knoware.nl/~hlub/uck/rlwrap/).
+You can read more about `rlwrap` here: <a href="http://utopia.knoware.nl/~hlub/uck/rlwrap/" target="_blank">utopia.knoware.nl/~hlub/uck/rlwrap/</a>.
   </p>
 </div>